ddadaal/ddadaal.me/contents/about-project.md

 ------------------------------

-I tried blog services from online providers, like `wordpress`, `lofter`, even `QQZone`, but I always felt not satisfied.
+I tried blog services from online providers, like `wordpress`, `lofter`, even `QQZone`, never left unsatisfied.

-**How about building and maintaing the blog by myself?**
+**How about building and maintaining the blog by myself?**

 - I would never be limited by functions, themes or costs.
-- I could implement whatever functions I want, decorated whatever I want, and kept up with the rapidly developing technical trend.
+- I could implement whatever functions I want, decorated with whatever I want, and kept up with the rapidly developing technical trend.

 **But it is so hard!!!**